Denilson Barbosa, PhD

 Research

-My areas of research are knowledge extraction, data management, information retrieval, and natural language processing.
-I also work on machine learning methods applied to these fields.
-I have supervised graduate level research on the problems of named entity recognition, entity typing and disambiguation; open relation extraction from text; understanding social processes in Wikipedia article authoring; mining citation networks; and semistructured data management.
+My research interests are in knowledge extraction, information retrieval, and natural language processing.
+I also work on machine learning applied to these fields.
+I have supervised graduate-level research on the problems of named entity recognition, entity typing and disambiguation; open relation extraction from text, understanding social processes in Wikipedia article authoring; mining citation networks; and semistructured data management.